-Introduce yourself and the project: Hello, my name is Linda James and I'm calling for the PRISM Project of Duke University Medical Center and Blue Cross and Blue Shield of North Carolina.
-If you recall in our initial letter to you, we said we would mail you some information and call you to talk about breast cancer and mammography.
-Do you have a few minutes to talk?
-If she agrees to talk with you, ask: Great.
-I'd like to mention that calls may be monitored for quality assurance.
-GO TO the "Personalized Booklet" section.
 If she says, "I don't want to answer any more questions," say This is a free service endorsed by Blue Cross and Blue Shield of N.C. to give you some information about mammography.
 It's not a survey.
-It should only take about 10-15 minutes.
+It should only take about 5-10 minutes.
 I hope you will find the discussion useful because we've prepared some information especially for you.
 If she says, "I'm getting regular mammograms," say This project is for women who are getting mammograms as well as for those who aren't.
-I'd like to give you some facts to help you be informed about breast screening.
-That way, you can make your own decisions about mammography.
-This will only take about 10-15 minutes.
+I'd like to just take a few minutes to review your newsletter.
+That way, you'll be informed of all the issues.
+This will only take about 5 minutes.
 If she says, "I've already made a decision about mammography," say This project is for women who are getting mammograms as well as for those who aren't.
-I'd like to give you some facts about breast cancer and mammography so that you are aware of the latest information on screening.
+I'd like to just take a few minutes to review your newsletter.
 That way, you will be sure to be informed of all the issues.
-This will only take about 10-15 minutes.
+This will only take about 5 minutes.
 If she says, " I don't want to get a mammogram," say I don't want to force you to get a mammogram.
-I'd just like to give you some facts to help you be informed about breast screening.
-That way, you can make your own decisions about mammography.
-This will only take about 10-15 minutes.
+I'd just like to give you some facts to consider that may impact your decision.
+This will only take about 5-10 minutes.
 If she refuses to talk, say Is there another time I could call that would be more convenient for you?
-We've prepared some information especially for you and it should only take about 10-15 minutes.
+We've prepared some information especially for you and it should only take about 5-10 minutes.

 PLEASE NOTE: IF AT ANY TIME WOMAN SAYS SHE HAS SYMPTOMS: YOU SHOULD CALL YOUR PHYSICIAN AS SOON AS POSSIBLE.
 THIS IS VERY IMPORTANT!
 IF WOMAN REPORTS SHE HAS HAD A RECENT ABNORMAL RESULT: STOP! • Did she find out she has breast cancer? • I am sorry to learn that you were diagnosed with breast cancer.
-But, I hope that it was found early.
+I hope that it was found early.
 Please be sure to get all the information you need and follow your doctor's advice.
 GO TO CLOSING. • Is she still waiting to hear the result? • I know this is a very difficult time for you.
 The good news is that most abnormal results won't be cancer.
 Are there any questions I can answer about mammograms?
 Address concerns, if any, and GO TO CLOSING.
 If appropriate, tell her you will call back in a few weeks. • Does she say she won't go through that again? • It is hard having an abnormal result.
 But it really is very important to keep getting regular mammograms.
 While many women have one abnormal mammogram, few REMEMBER: ENCOURAGE THEM TO CALL THE CIS AT 1-800-4-CANCER FOR MORE INFORMATION have more than one.
 Continue with session.